westmarktalentgroup/westmark-website/docs/CSS_STANDARDS.md

-# CSS Architecture Documentation

-## Westmark Talent Group Website
+# CSS Standards - Westmark Talent Group

-### Overview
+## Overview

-This document outlines the clean CSS architecture implemented for the Westmark Talent Group website, replacing band-aid fixes with proper CSS specificity and design system principles.
+This document consolidates CSS architecture, quality standards, and implementation guidelines for the Westmark Talent Group website.
+It replaces the previous separate CSS documentation files with a comprehensive, unified standard.

-## Architecture Principles
+## 🎯 Core Principles

-### Core Principles
+### Architecture Principles
 - **No !important declarations** (except for legitimate accessibility and print styles)
 - **CSS Custom Properties** for consistent design tokens
 - **Mobile-first responsive design** with progressive enhancement